22 Best Museums in Istanbul + Where to Eat Near Each One

 4. Museum of Turkish and Islamic Arts

-Turkish and Islamic Arts Museum is located in the Sultanahmet District.
-This institution dates back to 1913; however, it’s built on the former Ibrahim Pasha Palace.
+The Turkish and Islamic Arts Museum is in the Sultanahmet District, just across from The Blue Mosque.
+The institution dates back to 1913 and is housed in the former Ibrahim Pasha Palace.

 Visiting hours & admission: Museum of Turkish and Islamic Arts website